This Is Exactly How Much Water You Should Drink Every Day, According to Experts

 Is it really true you need to be sipping eight cups a day?

-Whoever you are, one thing is true: over half your body is water.
-According to the US Geological Survey's Water Science School (USGS), up to 60 percent of the human body is water—some of your vital organs are practically oceanic.
-With that, it's key to consistently replenish that water.
+No matter who you are, one thing is true: Over half your body is water.
+According to the U.S. Geological Survey's Water Science School (USGS), up to 60 percent of the human body is water — some of your vital organs are practically oceanic.
+With that, it’s key to consistently replenish that water.
 But what for?
 And how much water should you actually drink daily?

 To maintain function throughout the body, from skin to muscles to mind, you need to consume a certain amount of water every day.
 This provides a stunning range of benefits, including: